tztztztz/php-no-slam-cache/README.md

 Because of that, it is important to override this value in case your work may take longer time to complete.

-# Cache method File
+# Cache Method File

-Class \inopx\cache\CacheMethodFile is a File Storage method class with constructor:
+Class \inopx\cache\CacheMethodFile is a File Storage Method class with constructor:

 `__construct( string $baseDir = 'inopx_cache', integer $syncTimeoutSeconds = 30 )`